Free delivery and quick, free installation

 2. Sand the Surface

-First, you’ll want to remove any old paint on your door by sanding the surface.
+First, remove any old paint on your door by sanding the surface.
 Gather your scraper, stiff wire brush, and a sanding block to scrub off the old coat.

 3. Wash and Rinse